jason89521/daxus/README.md

 The argument is the accessor's **action**. `fetchData` tells the accessor how to fetch data from the server, while `syncState` specifies how to synchronize the obtained data with the model's state.

 `defineNormalAccessor` and `defineInfiniteAccessor` returns an accessor creator function.
-If you pass the same arguments to it, it will return the same accessor.
 Next, we will use the accessor created by `defineNormalAccessor` with the `useAccessor` hook.

 ```typescript
 function usePost(id: number) {